saulshanabrook/lighting/README.md

   * Tie our project into larger picture.
 * Use [Annyang](https://www.talater.com/annyang/) to recognize speach input.
 * Have server running Go code.
 That has a USB to DMX out.
 Also has an HTTP API server that talks to web apps/iPhone apps (on local network).

+## Implementation
+This project will actually requie many smaller subprojects to make it up.

+* Go Server
+    * go <-> dmx
+        * provides a way to specify a USB device and then set dimmer levels and send
+        * should also provide a way to create a mocked out dmx, for testing
+    * lighting
+        * this is the core logic
+        * holds state of current board
+        * understands cues, groups, patch
+        * will save state to machine, but this is second priority
+    * API
+        * uses lighting library to create a HTTP api to serve up interface
+        * just basically wraps it
+* Client (either web or native mobile)
+    * shows current stack
+    * shows patch
+    * shows cues
+    * provides text based interface
+    * provides audio dictation interface